This is a provisional version of the competition rules. If you have any feedback, please contact .

 - contestants must not attempt to store information in any part of the file system other than the home directory for their account or the /tmp directory;

-- contestants must not touch any workstation other than the one assigned to them;
+- contestants must not use any other computing device than the one assigned to them;

-- contestants must not attempt to access any machine on the network or the Internet, other than to access the contest system for usual purposes (e.g. submitting tasks, viewing submission results, downloading sample data, submitting Clarification Requests), call for the support staff through the system, and print documents; even running a single “ping” command is strictly prohibited and may lead to disqualification;
+- contestants must not attempt to access any machine on the network or the Internet, other than to access the contest system for usual purposes (e.g. submitting tasks, viewing submission results, downloading sample data, submitting Clarification Requests), call for the support staff through the system; even running a single “ping” command is strictly prohibited and may lead to disqualification;

 - contestants must not attempt to reboot or alter the boot sequence of any workstation;